 What's different this year?

 Teams will be formed by filling out the Team Registration Form.
 You will need 1 manager and at least 2 student participants [ideally > 4 participants and less than 7] to form a team.
-The managers and appraisers may be parents or experienced DI alumni over the age of 18 (high school level for assistant manager).
-After you have assembled your team, fill out the Team Registration Form [one per team].
+The managers and appraisers may be parents or experienced DI alumni.
+After you have assembled your team, fill out the Team Registration form [one per team].
 Each student needs to have the Student Registration Form filled out.
 Team numbers will be assigned at a later time after all team members have paid.
 Managers must complete background checks before materials are available to teams.

 For common questions, please review the FAQ section of this website.